ucsb-cs56-projects/cs56-games-Go/README.md

  W14 | jstaahl 4pm | kwwham,nickabrahan | A gui version of the Chinese board game called Go
   W16  | laurendumapias, liujeffreyk | A gui version of the Chinese board game called Go
 ```
+#M16 Final Remarks
+# The current state of the project
+Now, the game works well.
+We fixed the restart problem.
+Make restart operate correctly.
+Also, we change the decoratino of instruction.
+Make it looks more screen friendly.
+Furthermore, we add the music effect for button tool.
+These are the outline improve.

+The game is able to work.
+But the interface of stone and the background is not very good.
 #W16 Final Remarks

 # The Current State of the Project